 - Avoiding trust relationships: Organizations should follow protocols much and avoid relying on trust relationships as little as possible.

-- Make use of ARP spoofing detection software: There are some programs or applications which inspect and certify data before it gets transmitted and this helps in blocking the data that is spoofed.
+- Use ARP spoofing detection software: There are some programs or applications that inspect and certify data before it gets transmitted, which helps block the data that is spoofed.

 Part 2 – Ethical Hacking Interview Questions (Advanced)